aodhanlutetiae/data_journalism_jomec/README.md

 - Week 3 — Data sources (including Freedom of Information)
 - Week 4 — How to be a numerate journalist
 - Week 5 — Visualising data
-- Week 6 — Mapping
+- Week 6 — Mapping stories
+- Week 7
+- Week 8 — Scraping for journalism

 **Assignments**